 13. At the very least, front-line officers should read the ACPO-endorsed Autism: a guide for criminal justice professionals publication of the National Autistic Society.

 14. With such training it is hoped that police officers realise that a behaviour different from that of a neurotypical is just different rather than suspicious; consider hyper- and hypo-sensitivities that the public they interact with may have; and use clearer interviewing questions.

-Restarter Profile: Meet David
+Restarter Profile: Meet Panda

 Tell us a little about yourself.

-I am known as either David or Panda.
 I moved to London from Paris twenty-one years ago.
 I have studied computer science and criminology, and worked as a software developer, a technologist and a journalist.
 I am autistic and have been described as ‘calm, almost too calm’.

 When did you start repairing electronics and electricals?

 Before the web had been invented.
 A lot of my early repairs were telecoms related: RS232 cables, modems and phones, and computers as well.

 To empower others to regain control of their devices.
 For more than thirty years I’ve been demystifying new technologies and software development, initially, and how to reclaim our civil liberties, later.
 The collaborative repairing going on at Restart Parties are occasions to demystify repair and to empower participants to fix their electronic and electrical devices.
 It is for this transformative process, when people realise that many repairs are accessible to them, that I am involved with the Restart Project.